jasonkenney/Ikezu-ishi-brokd/weapons.md

 * **Heavy X**: Ignore X points of ARMOR, but DAMAGE rolls of X or lower completely miss.
 * **Sweep X**: DAMAGE rolls of X or higher grant one bonus attack on another target in Melee range.
 You can’t chain this effect for multiple bonus attacks.
 * **Counter X:** DAMAGE rolls of X or less against you are bounced back against your attacker.
-* **Shock X:** Damage rolls of X or higher trigger a STR Save - on a failure, the target loses its next turn.
+* **Shock X:** DAMAGE rolls of X or higher trigger a STR Save - on a failure, the target loses its next turn.
-* **Quick X: **When deciding who goes first when up against a weapon of the same damage die, treat your DEX as being X higher.
+* **Quick X:** When deciding who goes first when up against a weapon of the same damage die, treat your DEX as being X higher.

 ### Learning How To Use A Weapon